Logic-LM: Empowering Large Language Models with Symbolic Solvers for Faithful Logical Reasoning: Experiments

 \subsection{Main Results}

-We report the results of \model and baselines in Table~\ref{tbl:main_result}.
+We report the results of \model (\textit{without} self-refinement) and baselines in Table~\ref{tbl:main_result}.
+For \model, a symbolic solver does not return an answer when there are grammar errors in the symbolic formulation.
+For these un-executable cases, we fall back on using chain-of-thought to predict the answer.
 We have three major observations.

-First, \ul{Logic-LM significantly outperforms standard LLMs and CoT} across all datasets, with GPT-3.5 and GPT-4 serving as base LLMs.
-With GPT-3.5, our method outperforms standard LLM on all datasets, with an average improvement of 62.6\%.
-This highlights the benefit of combining LLMs with external symbolic solvers for logical reasoning. \model also improves CoT by a large margin of 23.5\% on average, showing that symbolic reasoning with \model is more faithful than the NL-based reasoning with CoT.
+1. \ul{Logic-LM significantly outperforms standard LLMs and CoT across all datasets.} With GPT-3.5, our method outperforms standard LLM on all datasets, with an average improvement of 39.2\%.
+This highlights the benefit of combining LLMs with external symbolic solvers for logical reasoning. \model also improves CoT by a large margin of 18.4\% on average, showing that offloading the reasoning to symbolic solvers greatly improves faithfulness compared with pure language-based reasoning with CoT.

-Second, \ul{the standard LLM performance exhibits a significant average increase of 48.56\% when switching from GPT-3.5 to GPT-4}.
-This observation aligns with the GPT-4 technical report's assertion that the main enhancement of GPT-4 lies in its ability to carry out complex reasoning~\cite{DBLP:journals/corr/abs-2303-08774}.
+2. \ul{GPT-4 outperforms GPT-3.5 by a large margin of 48.46\% on average for the standard prompting}.
+This aligns with the assertion that the main enhancement of GPT-4 lies in its ability to carry out complex reasoning~\cite{DBLP:journals/corr/abs-2303-08774}.
 Although this may indicate that the logical reasoning capability can be boosted by scaling up the LLM, we observe that GPT-4 still makes numerous unfaithful reasoning errors.
-By delegating the reasoning to symbolic solvers, our method can further improve GPT-4's logical reasoning performance by an average of 26.12\%.
+By delegating the reasoning to symbolic solvers, our method can further improve GPT-4 by an average of 24.98\% and 10.44\% for standard prompting and CoT prompting, respectively.